 Jackie: As part on the Open Doors Fellowship you created the Website You Don’t Look Jewish.com can you talk about what motivated you to create that website and what you hope people will get from it?

 Tiffany: I was so honored to be a member of the first cohort of Fellows in Gather the Jews Open Doors Fellowship.
 Getting to know Jackie, Rachel and the other Fellows was a real treat.
 The experience of the fellowship helped me discover not just the special nuances in our community, but also some of the needs and shortcomings.
 I felt very disturbed by the recent coverage of the various Police Shootings and Brutality.
 I thought about the ways in which African Americans and other out groups are disenfranchised and although, I had never really addressed racial macroaggressions publically, or the way they affect me personally, I wanted to address the subconscious attitudes that our community (the Jewish Community) sometimes holds toward out-groups, specifically diverse Jews.
 For instance, when one imagines a Jewish person, we think of someone akin to Woody Alan; and a religious Jew?
 Black hat, beard, and, most importantly: white as a sheet.
 Simply put: Jews are stereotyped.
 But we all know that Jews come in all shapes, sizes, colors, and orientations.
 So I wanted to create a space where people can see and interact with Jews of color, or people of color in general.
 I want our community to be able see diverse Jews and to attend our events because when you see and know Jews of color you can begin building the kinds of relationships that cause you to see the whole person that goes against the stereotypes.

-Jackie: What is your favorite Jewish food?
+Jackie: Who is your favorite Jew?

-Jackie: Finish the sentence: When the Jews gather…
+Jackie: Finish the sentence: When the Jews Gather…